-1 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Suspension rate as measured by SARC review.
-2019-20 0% suspension rate 2020-21 0% suspension rate 0% suspension rate Expulsion rate as measured by SARC review.
-2019-20 0% expulsion rate 2020-21 0% expulsion rate 0% expulsion rate
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Expulsion rate as measured by SARC 2019-20 2020-21 2021-22 0% expulsion rate review.
+0% expulsion rate 0% expulsion rate 0% expulsion rate Facilities in good repair as measured by SARC 2020-21 2021-22 2022-23 Good report.
+Good represents new addition for 2022-23 LCAP Good Good

-Action # Title Description Total Funds Contributing 1 Credentialed Teachers Hume Lake Charter School will employ fully credentialed teachers, including a special education teacher, providing differentiated and individualized instruction to all students. \$347,510 N 2 Instructional Aides The low-income students of Hume Lake Charter School have the greatest need for additional differentiation and/or one-on-one support in the core classrooms in comparison to all students, as evidenced by Math and ELA CAASPP data in the metric section where our low-income students perform well, but at a lower average achievement level than all students.
+Action # Title Description Total Funds Contributing 1 Credentialed Teachers Hume Lake Charter School will employ fully credentialed teachers, including a special education teacher, providing differentiated and individualized instruction to all students. · · · · · · · · · · · · · · · · · · · N

+Action # Title Description Total Funds Contributing 2 Instructional Aides The low-income students of Hume Lake Charter School have the greatest need for additional differentiation and/or one-on-one support in the core classrooms in comparison to all students, as evidenced by Math and ELA CAASPP data in the metric section where our low-income students perform well, but at a lower average achievement level than all students.
 HLCS has found the use of instructional assistants to be effective in helping to meet that need.
 HLCS will employ instructional assistants in the classroom to provide academic support tailored for each individual low-income student.
 This will take place during the regular classroom hours.
 This service is designed specifically to help increase CAASPP scores in both Math and ELA for low-income students to a greater extent than all students.
 However, since all students will benefit from one-on-one support from instructional assistants, the action will be implemented LEA-wide.
-This action has been effective, and will continue to be effective, at increasing the performance of low-income students on Math and ELA CAASPP by providing extra support in the classroom through differentiation and/or one-on-one support. \$49,571 Y 3 Updated Curriculum Curriculum that is aligned to the Common Core and Next Generation Science Standards will continue to be developed, including curriculum for EL students and students with disabilities.
-This will also include the development of new benchmark assessments more closely aligned to the curriculum and standards. \$1,300 N
+This action has been effective, and will continue to be effective, at increasing the performance of low-income students on Math and ELA CAASPP by providing extra support in the classroom through differentiation and/or one-on-one support. \$29,506 Y 3 Updated Curriculum Curriculum that is aligned to the Common Core and Next Generation Science Standards will continue to be developed, including curriculum for EL students and students with disabilities.
+This will also include the development of new benchmark assessments more closely aligned to the curriculum and standards. \$16,000 N